JulianDuggan/ctopdf/README.md

 	  in the value label dictionary.
 All other value label options appear in the text of the main survey every time they are used.
 	* coverimage - path to file of image that you would like to appear on the cover
-	* translation - WORK IN PROGRESS - language that you would like translation to appear in.
+	* translation - language that you would like translation to appear in.
 	* packages - ssc installs / updates all of the packages needed to make the program work
 	* loudvars - print the name of each variable as it is formatted. mostly for debugging purposes.